garygallen/canvasPortal/README.md

 # canvasPortal
 A Single Page Application Webportal consuming RESTful API Services.

-The webportal was a front tier application interfacing with a LMS.
-The provided the capability for the user to create a course, edit, and delete.
+The webportal is a front tier application interfacing with the Canvas LMS.
+The app provided the capability for the user to create a course, edit, and delete.

 The user would enter a course name, a short name and a department from a dropdown list.
 The app would wrap the short course name with standard fields separated with a period.
-The fields school identifier code, the user email name, and at the end appended the date the course was created.
-This provided a standarization of short course name.
-The short course name was used by other applications within the LMS.
-This allowed application an efficent way to access course data from the DB.
+The fields provided were the school identifier code, the user email name, and at the end appended the date the course was created.
+This mechanism allow for standarization for the short course name.
+The short course name was used by other applications within the LMS providing them an efficent way to access course data from the DB.

-The API services provided a middle tier between the web portal and the db.
+The API services provided a middle tier between the web portal and the DB.